refinedev/refine/documentation/blog/2024-07-10-react-strict-mode.md

 Some other features of React Strict Mode that you might be helpful are the following, which help you to write cleaner and more performant code:

-#### Identifying Unsafe Lifecycles

-React Strict Mode helps to identify the components that use old lifecycle methods that might create problems in the lifecycle.
-It does warn you when your component is using the likes of `componentWillMount`, `componentWillReceiveProps`, or `componentWillUpdate`.

 #### Warning About Legacy String Ref API Usage

 Using string refs is not a great practice within React.
 Strict Mode will warn you about them and suggest using callback refs or `React.createRef` instead.